-Steve Anschutz enters his third full season as the head coach of the Concordia University Wisconsin Women's Tennis program in 2015-16.
+Steve Anschutz completed his fourth full season as the head coach of the Concordia University Wisconsin Women's Tennis program in 2015-16.
 The former CUW tennis star rejoined the Falcon athletic department, as head coach of the Women’s Team program beginning with the spring 2012 season.

 He had an impressive collegiate tennis career helping CUW win three-consecutive Northern Athletics Conference regular season and tournament titles.
 He finished his career with a 67-39 overall (25-1 NAC) record in singles play and a 63-44 overall (24-3 NAC) record in doubles competition.
 Since graduation, he has continued his involvement in tennis and has been a part of the distinguished Paley Tennis Center for more than three years.